 When it was settled in 1670 by British traders, Charleston was named Charles Towne in honor of King Charles II.
 Charles Towne Landing State Historic Site captures the essence of the Colonial era on 664 acres surrounding the site of the first settlement, across the Ashley River from present-day Charleston.
 Highlights include artifacts, archeological digs, a replica of a 17th-century ship and a visitor center with interactive exhibits.

-That Lowcountry plantations are nearly intact is a marvel.
+That Lowcountry plantations are nearly intact is unusual.
 Three along the Ashley River, each architecturally unique, document the antebellum culture—slavery, agriculture, horticulture, architecture, trade, society and so forth.
-Magnolia Plantation and Gardens , a AAA GEM destination, has been lovingly maintained by Drayton family descendants since 1676; the gardens are said to be America's oldest.
+Magnolia Plantation and Gardens , a AAA GEM destination, has been maintained by Drayton family descendants since 1676; the gardens are said to be America's oldest.
 Drayton Hall is one of the South's finest examples of preserved Georgian-Palladian architecture.
-With its formal gardens, terraced lawn and stately house full of museum-quality artwork and family collections, the AAA GEM Middleton Place evokes Southern plantation refinement.
+With its formal gardens, terraced lawn and stately house full of museum-quality artwork and family collections, the AAA GEM Middleton Place reflects the time period.
 House, grounds, nature or wetlands tours (or varying combinations thereof) are available at each location.

 A city ordinance prohibits the destruction of buildings over 75 years old.
 As you travel through Charleston on foot, look for preservation society plaques identifying historic properties, especially the hundreds of meticulously restored houses.
-While most are privately owned, the following of exceptional interest, all AAA GEMs, do offer tours: Edmondston-Alston House , Heyward-Washington House , Nathaniel Russell House and Calhoun Mansion .
+While most are privately owned, the following of exceptional interest, most AAA GEMs, do offer tours: Edmondston-Alston House , Heyward-Washington House and Nathaniel Russell House .

 Church steeples are among Charleston's tallest structures, and none stands more prominently than the 186-foot spire of AAA GEM St. Michael's Church , constructed in 1761.
 Multiple spires topped with finials top the 1845 Gothic Revival-style Huguenot Church , another AAA GEM.
 Other noteworthy examples of ecclesiastical architecture include Kahal Kadosh Beth Elohim , a Jewish synagogue, and the imposing St. Philip's Episcopal Church, which protrudes into Church Street.